SEVANTH6/DSA/README.md

 structure:

 Step 1: Learn the Basics
     #Lec1- Things to know in C++/Java/Python or any language
         # 01: User Input/Output
         # 02: If Else statements

+    #Lec2-Build up Logical Thinking
+        Patterns(22) : 2 Done